cosmos/cosmos/PURPOSE.md

 internet-of-blockchains applications.

-Zones enable forward-compatibility with future blockchain systems, allowing all cryptocurrency research to be incorporated into Gnuclear, and spurring even more research into much needed Smart Contract research.
+Zones enable forward-compatibility with future blockchain systems, allowing all cryptocurrency research to be incorporated into Atom, and spurring even more research into much needed Smart Contract research.

-Thus, Gnuclear is:
+Thus, Atom is:

 * A general scaling solution for cryptocurrencies
 * A platform for experimenting with new blockchain/smart-contract paradigms